Report: Supreme Court draft suggests Roe could be overturned - NewsBreak

 Politico said only that it received “a copy of the draft opinion from a person familiar with the court’s proceedings in the Mississippi case along with other details supporting the authenticity of the document.”

 The draft opinion strongly suggests that when the justices met in private shortly after arguments in the case on Dec.
-1, at least five — all the conservatives except perhaps Chief Justice John Roberts — voted to overrule Roe and Casey, and Alito was assigned the task of writing the court's majority opinion.
+1, at least five voted to overrule Roe and Casey, and Alito was assigned the task of writing the court's majority opinion.

 Votes and opinions in a case aren't final until a decision is announced or, in a change wrought by the coronavirus pandemic, posted on the court's website.